inzk0518/tp/docs/UserGuide.md

 ---

 TheRealDeal is a **desktop app for real estate agents, optimized for use via a Command Line Interface** (CLI) to streamline client management by providing **quick access to client preferences and available properties**.
 The faster you type, the faster TheRealDeal can help you find what you need.
-TheRealDeal is a **desktop app for real estate agents, optimized for use via a Command Line Interface** (CLI) to streamline client management by providing **quick access to client preferences and available properties**.
-The faster you type, the faster TheRealDeal can help you find what you need.

 * Table of Contents
 {:toc}